 - a.
 Boot the boot node. - b.
 If the login node(s) or RSIP node(s) have changed, edit /etc/sysconfig/network/ifcfg-eth0. - c.
 Boot the SDB node and all other service nodes. - d.
-Update ssh keys for new service nodes. - Create a backup copy of your boot:/root/.ssh/known_hosts file. - 2) Delete your boot:/root/.ssh/known_hosts file. - 3) Run the /var/opt/cray/install/shell_ssh.sh script, which creates a new known_hosts file.
+Update ssh keys for new service nodes. - 1) Create a backup copy of your boot:/root/.ssh/known_hosts file. - 2) Delete your boot:/root/.ssh/known_hosts file. - 3) Run the /var/opt/cray/install/shell_ssh.sh script, which creates a new known_hosts file.
 These keys are used for ssh commands to the blades, including pdsh commands that are called by xtshutdown and /etc/init.d/lustre and possibly by actions specified in the boot automation file on the SMW.

+'''

 boot:~ # /var/opt/cray/install/shell_ssh.sh

+'''

 - e.
-If Lustre service nodes are added or removed, the Lustre configuration will need to be modified.
-For more information about Lustre configuration, see Managing Lustre for the Cray Linux Environment (CLE). - f.
+Configure the new nodes to support the role that they were added for. - f.
 Update SMW boot automation files if new service nodes have been added or removed that are providing services (such as ALPS on login nodes) that are explicitly started by hostname in the boot automation file. - g.
 Complete booting the system (or reboot using the boot automation file).

-6.28.2 Updating the System Configuration While the System is Booted
+6.29.2 Updating the System Configuration While the System is Booted